Apple iPad Pro 12.9in (2018) full review

 Indeed, there aren't many laptops that can beat it.
 Microsoft's Surface Laptop 2 scored 12,730 and the i7 version of its Surface Book 2 scored 14,585.
 The iPad Pro's performance is actually comparable to the lower-end MacBook Pro models released earlier this year: the 2.7GHz 13in model (with i7 and 16GB RAM) scored 18,454.

 But as ever, remember that testing results on paper do not necessarily translate into noticeable real-world benefits.
-The iPad Pro 2018 is ridiculously powerful, but the apps haven't yet been written that can take advantage of its capabilities; until they are, last year's models will be indistinguishable in performance - you're just getting a lot more future-proofing.
+The iPad Pro 2018 is ridiculously powerful, but even at time of updating this article (July 2019) the available range of apps doesn't really take full advantage of those capabilities; until they do, the previous year's models will be largely indistinguishable in performance - you're just getting a lot more future-proofing.

 The Pro has a seven-core GPU, and Apple says it's as graphically capable as an Xbox One S. We tested this out using GFXBench Metal, and the results were something to behold.

 Here's how it got on in the onscreen tests - now including the newest and most demanding Aztec Ruins segments, which it marched through with ease:

 - T-Rex: 120fps